warc0s/llm-storyteller/README.md

 ### 5. **View and Download**

 Once generated, your story will be displayed in a formatted container.
-You can download the final version as a `.txt` file.
+You can download the final version as a `.txt` file by clicking on the button "📩 Descargar Historia".

 ![Generated Story](https://github.com/warc0s/llm-storyteller/blob/main/images/historia.png)